 9. When There is a Merger or Acquisition

-In corporate finance, AML screening is often required during mergers, acquisitions, or partnerships to verify that the entities involved are not linked to financial crime or illicit activities.
+In corporate finance, AML screening and monitoring is often required during mergers, acquisitions, or partnerships to verify that the entities involved are not linked to financial crime or illicit activities.

 Why Is AML Screening Important?